 On your arrival at Kathmandu’s international airport, our representative will receive you and drive you to your hotel.
-Check in and take rest.
+Check-in and take a rest.

 Take an early flight to Lukla.
 Once in Lukla, you meet the other members of your crew.
 Sort your luggage and start your trek.
 You leave Lukla and take the trail to Phakding.

 Today you get the first glimpse of Mount Everest.
-The trail to Namche is filled with verdant forests, prayer flags and Buddhist shrines and wonderful views of Himalayan mountains.
+The trail to Namche is filled with verdant forests, prayer flags, and Buddhist shrines, and wonderful views of the Himalayan mountains.

-En route you cross several metal suspension bridges, including Hillary Bridge, the highest suspension bridge in Everest Region.
-The walk to Namche is tiring but the inspiring views of snow covered peaks will make you forget your exhaustion.
-Overnight in Namche.
+En route, you cross several metal suspension bridges, including Hillary Bridge, the highest suspension bridge in Everest Region.
+The walk to Namche is tiring but the inspiring views of snow-covered peaks will make you forget your exhaustion.

 Before you head forward, you spend a day acclimatizing in Namche.
-Situated on a steep mountainside, Namche is the Sherpa capital and the economic centre of Khumbu region.
-There are shops, ATMS, teahouses and mountain lodges of all standards, cybercafés, bakeries etc.
+Situated on a steep mountainside, Namche is the Sherpa capital and the economic center of the Khumbu region.
+There are shops, ATMs, teahouses, and mountain lodges of all standards, cybercafés, bakeries, etc.

-As acclimatization hike you walk up to Shyangboche and Hotel Everest View which lies right above Namche.
-Enjoy close up views of Mount Everest, Ama Dablam, Thamserku and other peaks.
+As an acclimatization hike, you walk up to Shyangboche and Hotel Everest View which lies right above Namche.
+Enjoy close-up views of Mount Everest, Ama Dablam, Thamserku, and other peaks.

-On your return trek you can visit the Sherpa village of Khumjung which has the first school established by Sir Edmund Hillary in Khumbu Region and the ancient Khumjung monastery with the scalp of Yeti, the abominable snowman.
-Overnight in Namche.
+On your return trek, you can visit the Sherpa village of Khumjung which has the first school established by Sir Edmund Hillary in the Khumbu Region, and the ancient Khumjung monastery with the scalp of Yeti, the abominable snowman.